PowerPointLabs/PowerPointLabs-Website/README.md

 | date | We use this to determine the ordering of each section - they appear "chronologically" on the rendered `docs.html` page. |
 | sample | An optional sample file to be linked to in the section's header. |
 | bookmark | This should correspond to the `#` link added in the previous step. |

+#### 3. Write the doc

+Write the document using Google Docs, and share it with project mentor for document review.
+When document review is passed, [this script](https://github.com/mangini/gdocs2md) can be used to generate the Markdown form of Google Docs document.

+Then use the generated Markdown to construct the web page.
+Modification of styles and image links may be required.